lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 In iOS, a ViewController is given access to its parent via one of the navigation-, tabBar- or splitView-Controller properties.
 This allows the child to know about and to control the behaviour of parent.
 In the case of navigation or splitView, the control is used to push a new controller on top.
 This leads to dependency issues, since this added responsibility ties the child to a predetermined environment defined by presentation-style or system state.

 iOS tries to overcome this problem for navigation and splitView by introducing the `show(:sender:)` and `showDetail(:sender:)` methods.
-At least these methods allow a child of parent to not be concerned about which stacking environment they are in.
+These two methods remove from the child having to know which of the two types of containers it is in.

 In a VIPER architecture child ViewControllers make no assumptions about their environment and as such are available for use in any role, whether defined by presentation-style or system state.